Camping with Your Dog

-Are you planning a camping trip, but can't decide whether to bring your pet?
+Are you planning a camping trip, but can't decide whether to bring your dog?

 Going on a camping trip doesn't mean that you have to leave your dog behind.
 That's right!
-Bringing your dog on a camping trip is a great way for them to get exercise, experience new sights and smells, and spend quality time with you.
+Camping with your dog is a great way for both of you to get exercise, experience new sights and smells, and spend quality time together.

 Although camping is fun for both you and your pet, you should be aware of the responsibilities as well as precautions involved with bringing along your furry friend.
 Below is a list of steps that will help you and your pet have a fun and safe vacation, as well as some great campgrounds that allow pets.

 - Consider your pet's health and disposition.
 When it is time for a walk, does your pet respond with enthusiasm?
 Is your pet an outdoor lover, or is it more comfortable curled up on a pillow at your feet?
 Is your pet in shape?
 Answering yes to all of these questions will ensure a more enriching vacation for your both.